 Forensic Science and Law Summer Workshop

-Service Learning Program
+Community-Engaged Learning Program

-By participating in organized curricular projects that address community needs, students enhance their academic knowledge, hone their skills, and cultivate civic responsibility.
-Examples of science service-learning experiences include tutoring, environmental data monitoring, and volunteering as a leader in community activities.
+Community-Engaged Learning in the science curriculum provides a rich opportunity for students to learn while contributing to the greater Pittsburgh community.
+By participating in organized curricular projects that address community needs, students enhance their academic knowledge, hone their skills and cultivate civic responsibility.
+Examples of science community-engaged learning experiences include tutoring, environmental data monitoring and volunteering as a leader in community activities.

 Duquesne students and faculty combine community service with environmental samplingat Wingfield Pines, an 80-acre tract in Upper St. Clair, Pa. that was formerly a strip mining site.
 Before remediation efforts were begun, an abandoned mine shaft was spewing 43 tons of iron oxide deposits into the environment each year, turning the water a telltale orange hue.

-Careers in Science
+Internships and Careers in Science

-Pre-Medical Professions Program
+Pre-Medical and Health Professions

-Students seeking a career in medicine, as well as dentistry, podiatry, optometry, chiropractic, or veterinary medicine will get the courses they need to meet their pre-professional requirements, plus a science-based liberal arts education, opportunities for research, and hands-on experience in their chosen field.
+Students seeking a career in medicine, as well as dentistry, podiatry, optometry, chiropractic or veterinary medicine will get the courses they need to meet their pre-professional requirements, plus a science-based liberal arts education, opportunities for research and hands-on experience in their chosen field.